 Now you’ve completely prepped the room for an A1 result and you are ready to paint!

-As a military wife who has painted A TON of rooms in her day I’ve figured out the QUICKEST way to paint a room with the most gorgeous results – because I’m picky and want my painted walls to look smooth and streak free!
-You do too right?
+As a military wife who has moved a lot and painted MANY rooms I’ve figured out the QUICKEST way to paint a room with the most gorgeous results!

 Get your FREE ‘How to Prepare a Room for Painting Checklist’ to print off and keep in your home binder or with your paint supplies!

 It lists the best supplies you need for your paint job and keeps you on track as you check each step off as you go – so you save time, get the best paint adhesion and blitz through the painting process.